kdr276/PUI2016_kdr276/HW9_kdr276/README.md

 ## Assignment One - Time Series Analysis:

-Worked with homework group Marc Toneatto, Matt Sloane, Ozgur Akkas
+Worked with homework group Marc Toneatto, Matt Sloane, Ozgur Akkas, and Will Xia

 Downloaded a copy of the .npy file into my directory to be able to open it and proceeded to replace the -1 values with NaN.
 Due to this future use of functions for meana nd standard deviation will be numpy.nan___ (sum, mean, etc) to account for these values